ronkok/Hurmet/docs/en/manual.md

 To get element-wise multiplication of two matrices, the operator symbol must be [explicitly](#matrix-mult) written as `*`.

+#### Word wrap

+Hurmet soft line breaks occur after *top level* binary operators and relation operators.
+An operator inside a paren does not qualify.
+If a calculation runs past the edge of the page, try to rearrange it so less of it is inside parens.

 #### Safari

 Hurmet will run in the Safari browser as soon as it supports a BigInt data type.
-It is [nearly there](https://bugs.webkit.org/show_bug.cgi?id=179001).
+It is currently working in Safari's Technology Preview version.

 #### Saving files